intelops/compage/README.md

 -------------------------
 ## Getting started

-Simply get the container image and spin it up in local or WebAssembly based Web-Container in browser, and you will get everything in one place (vscode and all dev environment you need).
+Simply get the container image and spin it up in local or WebAssembly based Web-Container in browser, and you will get everything in one place (vscode and the complete dev environment you need).